AlexSmall96/Connect-Four/TESTING.md

 :-------------------------:|:-------------------------:
 ![](documentation/images/5.1.png)| ![](documentation/images/5.3.png)

+### Issues Found
+In single player mode, when the 'Computer is thinking message...' is displayed, the user can still input their column choice.
+This input is then accepted as their choice for their next turn, as a result multiple counters can appear on the screen at once.
+A potential solution to this may be to flush the input stream while the message id displayed, forcing the computer to ignore any inputs from the user untill it is their turn.
+I chose not to implement this feature as it was beyond the scope of this project.
+Further research also showed that it may not be compatible with all systems (eg. windows).
+The following  [Stack Overflow](https://stackoverflow.com/questions/2520893/how-to-flush-the-input-stream) post details the issues and potential solutions.

 ## User Stories Testing
 The site has been tested according to the user stories and fullfills all the needs given:
 As a site user I want to: